Sitra: Demography

-There is a massive land reclamation project called East Sitra which increased the island size by 50% and became the site of a new city.
+A massive land reclamation project off the eastern coast of the island called East Sitra City increased the island size by 50% and became the site of a new city.

 Economy

 The island's economy used to be based on agriculture and fishing.

 The northern section of the island has been turned into an industrial area.
 Bapco oil storage reservoirs are located in the south.
 Sitra is also the terminus of the 42-km Dhahran-Sitra natural gas pipeline, which connects it to Dahran in Saudi Arabia.

 Several car and furniture showrooms also make up the new development on the island.

 The Sitra Club is a cultural and sports club for the island.

 Today Sitra handles Bahrain's entire petroleum production.
 It is the location of Port of Sitra.
 It is also the export center for the oil fields in northeastern Saudi Arabia.

 Education

 Sitra is the site of many school campuses such as Al Noor International School and Indian School, Bahrain.
 The Applied Science University is also located here.